isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 It is easier to reason about constants than about variables.
-Sumething immutable cannot change unexpectedly.
+Something immutable cannot change unexpectedly.
 Sometimes immutability enables better optimization.
 You can't have a data race on a constant.